Antzee1/100-days-of-code/readme.md

 ⬆️ Order of entries: newest to oldest ⬆️
 <br/><br/>
+### Day 63 - Tuesday 13.03.2018 - Tango website work
+Took up the tango website again.
+As I've mentioned before: I also should do something that I learn from every day during the challenge, but today, I just repeated how to make tables in HTML (which is useful, of course).
 ### Day 62 - Monday 12.03.2018 - JavaScript practice
 Was away for the weekend.
 Travelled back today.
 Used my JavaScript practice sheet to practice writing JavaScript variables on the flight.
 ### Day 61 - Wednesday 07.03.2018 - DJ controller progress!